kush-priyanka/microbial_analyses/README.md

 - Unzip the FAPROTAX folder
 - Format  ASV + Taxonomy table as per the FAPROTAX.R script
 - Go terminal on your laptop
-- Change the directory to FAPROTAX folder
+- Change the directory to FAPROTAX folder \n
 `cd C:/Users/priya/Desktop/FAPROTAX_1.2.4`
 - Run the following code
   ```